-PSY 6213 Group Psychotherapy (3 credit hours)
+PSY 6213 Group Psychotherapy Techniques (3 credit hours)

-An applied psychotherapy lab course that engages the student in both the theoretical foundations for group psychotherapy and in the actual experience of facilitating a psychotherapy group.
+This is an applied psychotherapy lab course that engages the student in both the theoretical foundations for group psychotherapy and in the actual experience of facilitating a psychotherapy group.
 Students will review literature regarding appropriate referrals to this modality of treatment as well as learning techniques to enhance the efficacy of group therapies.
 Much of this course will involve an experiential learning model as students participate in group process.
-There will also be an exploration of the use of groups within the Christian community.